hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 Most notably, I was sent on a journey of reading and thinking by [Sumana Harihareswara](https://harihareswara.net), who correctly noted that maybe I should stop pretending I could ignore the social sciences, to which the question belongs.
+Her exact words were: “You might want to consider reading these pieces on various kinds of system dynamics”.

 I want to talk a bit about the suggestions she made, blatantly quoting a reading list she kindly gave me, verbatim.

 Before going through the list I want to say that I’ve not finished any of the books yet—life got in the way, and I was already reading a couple of other books I wanted to complete first—, but have read all of the articles, and you should too.
+Or rather, you might want to consider reading these pieces on various kinds of system dynamics.

 Let’s start with the articles: